-Prerequisite: Child Development a children through observation, interaction.
+Prerequisite: Child Development

 In this course, students will explore education for young children through observation, interaction, and lesson planning.
 Post-secondary and career options related to young children will be explored.

 Early Childhood Practicum

 Spring Semester BLOCKED (2 periods a day) Prerequisite: Early Childhood Education This course is designed to provide students a hands-on early childhood education experience.
 The class will include an early childhood environment in which students are actively teaching young children.